 Yes, but you need to weigh the potential drop in supply with how much easier your life will be with one less pumping session.
 It’s hard to know what exactly will happen when you drop a pumping session; you may lose supply, stay the same, or even gain supply.
 I put together a flowchart to help you think through your options.

 More information on how to drop pumping sessions is available here.

 I want to drop a pumping session but I’m prone to clogged ducts and am afraid to go longer without pumping.
 What should I do?

 Make sure that you completely empty your breasts at the sessions before and after the session that you’re dropping.
-If it’s feasible, you can also move the last session before the dropped one back and move the first session after the dropped one up for a few days as your body adjusts.

 I do not want to nurse and want to exclusively pump as soon as my baby is born.
 What should I do in the hospital?
 When should I start pumping?